The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 The Spot on Melbourne

-When someone says “I know a spot”, you instantly get excited for what could possibly be in store with a confident claim like that.
-The Spot on Melbourne promises to be just that, with a lunch menu full of spring and cold rolls, bao and soup, larger servings of traditional banh mi, pho and rice dishes guaranteed to please... and fill you and your mates up!
+When someone says “I know a spot”, you get excited.
+What could possibly be in store with a confident claim like that?
+The Spot on Melbourne promises to be the best spot of all for Vietnamese bites in a fuss-free environment, with a lunch menu of spring and cold rolls, bao and soup, larger servings of traditional banh mi, pho and rice dishes guaranteed to please… and fill you and your tummy up!
 A popular lunch destination, The Spot is also open for a delish dinner Thursday through Saturday.

 125 Melbourne Street, North Adelaide